edbustos77084/personal/UbuntuInstall.md

 + ```dpkg -i cntlm_0.92.3_amd64.deb```

 ## You have to install the Ubuntu deb package and then follow the instructions on both links.
-To configure
+To configure (The CNTLM.CONF does not seem to be required!)
    Look under the heading "Configure Docker Daemon to use proxy"
 1. If you get this error: "Error response from daemon: Get https://registry-1.docker.io/v2/: remote error: tls:    access denied"
 1. This example assumes you are using Ubuntu 19.04